 … concepts should primarily be used as heuristic tools at the stage of theorizing, that is, to discover something new, and not to block the discovery process by forcing some interesting observation into some bland category.
 Insisting on exact operational definitions is usually not helpful at this stage.
 According to a well-known formulation, concepts should at this stage be seen as sensitizing and not as definitive.

-I’m just grateful for this connection between theorizing and some elements of pragmatic philosophy that I’ve been drawn to for some time … and also to have some new people to read: Mills and Bachelard.
-Practical advice for theorizing, and how to do it, is especially important when starting new projects, and seems like an essential ingredient for staying happy and productive in this line of work.
-It should be hard, but it should be fun too, right?
+I’m just grateful to have learned about this connection between theorizing and some elements of pragmatic philosophy that I’ve been drawn to for some time … and also to have some new people to read: Mills and Bachelard.
+Practical advice for theorizing, and how to do it, is especially important when starting new projects, and it seems like an essential ingredient for staying happy and productive as a researcher.
+Research is hard work, but it also has an element of intuitive play that seems to get undervalued in the shapes of many scholarly outputs.

 Bachelard, G. (1984).
 The New Scientific Spirit.
 Boston: Beacon Press.